WGierke/git_better/documentation/documentation.md

 We used polynomial feature generation which takes the input variables and builds all possible polynomial combination of this features up to a given degree.
 [Maybe a simple example]

 To use deep learning techniques you need many training samples because of their higher learning complexity.
-Our ~4000 samples aren't enough for this.
+Our ~1500 samples aren't enough for this.
 Small feed-forward neural networks are applicable to our problem, deep neural networks are not.

 #### Numeric Metadata Prediction Model
 We tried the following classifiers:
 ...

+[Better without language features]

 [accuracy from single models]
 [accuracy from ensembled models]